 \section{Related Work}

 Before detailing our proposed TCP framework, we situate our work within the existing literature.
-This section reviews three key research areas that inform our approach: traditional financial risk models, the evolution of time series forecasting with machine learning, and the theoretical foundations of conformal prediction.
+We review three areas that inform our approach: traditional financial risk models, the evolution of time-series forecasting with machine learning, and the theoretical foundations of conformal prediction.